OCHA-DAP/DAP-FTSCollector/README.md

      - FY210 is the sum of funding for UN Agencies
      - currently, other organization types are not reported

-- the list of all FTS emergencies is fetched (see this [example Emergencies JSON](http://fts.unocha.org/api/v1/Emergency/country/KEN.json))
+- the list of all FTS emergencies is fetched (see this [example JSON](http://fts.unocha.org/api/v1/Emergency/country/KEN.json))
   - for each emergency, the funding contributions are fetched ([example JSON](http://fts.unocha.org/api/v1/Contribution/emergency/15747.json))
   - contributions still in "pledge" status are excluded
   - contributions with the donor set as a pooled fund (CERF, ERF, or CHF) are kept